 Under high magnification, students can differentiate between closed and open stomata.
 The bean-shaped structures are referred to as guard cells and contain a nucleus and chloroplasts.

-Whereas the transparent thin epidermal skin of the leaf allows the student to observe the stomata and other epidermal cells, it would be important to prepare a cross section of a leaf to observe the arrange of cells inside the leaf.
+Whereas the transparent thin epidermal skin of the leaf allows the student to observe the stomata and other epidermal cells, it would be important to prepare a cross section of a leaf to observe the arrange of cells inside the leaf structure.

 Using the stereo and compound microscope, students can view different parts and structures of a leaf.
 These include both the external and internal structures.
 With a wide range of leafs available, students can obtain different types of leaves (thick and long leaves etc) and compare the appearance of such structures as the stomata, shape and arrangement of cells.